 - Jiffy corn muffin mix

-- Pumpkin puree: store bought for ease, or use homemade puree.
+- Pumpkin puree: use canned pumpkin for ease or a homemade puree.

-- Pumpkin spice mix: or a combination of cinnamon, nutmeg, ginger, and cloves.
+- Pumpkin spice mix: this is my favorite store bought brand or you can use a homemade combination of cinnamon, nutmeg, ginger, and cloves.

 We are keeping this recipe super simple by using Jiffy corn muffin mix.
 But if you have a homemade cornbread recipe and want to use that instead, go for it!

 STEP 1: Grease a pie plate or baking dish generously with butter or cooking spray.
 In a large bowl, mix the pumpkin puree, pumpkin spice mix, milk and egg.

 STEP 2: Add the corn muffin mix and whisk together until combined.

 STEP 3: Pour into the pie plate and let sit for 3 minutes while making the walnut topping.
 In a small bowl, combine the walnuts and brown sugar.
 Toss until the walnuts are coated with the brown sugar.

 STEP 4: Sprinkle the topping over the cornbread batter in any pattern you'd like or no pattern at all. *If cooking in the air fryer, don't add the topping yet.
 I sprinkle mine in a swirl.
 Bake for 20 to 25 minutes, until a toothpick comes out clean.
 If cooking in your air fryer, set the time to 10 minutes, adding the walnut topping during the last 5 minutes.
 Check the cornbread with a toothpick when the 10 minutes is up, and continue to cook in 2 minute increments if it's not fully cooked.